Exemption from the

 Registry Data from Statistics Norway (SSB)

 Do you wish to use registry data from Statistics Norway without obtaining consent from the sample?
-SSB may grant exemptions from the confidentiality duty for data that SSB uses for statistics, such as data on population, education, employment and social security.
+SSB has the authority to grant exemptions from the duty of confidentiality for data that SSB uses for statistics, such as data on population, education, employment and social security.

-Should you wish to borrow registry data from other sources than SSB without obtaining consent from the sample, you must obtain an exemption from the confidentiality duty from the register owner.
+Should you wish to gain access to registry data from other sources than SSB without obtaining consent from the sample, you must obtain an exemption from the duty of confidentiality from the register owner.
 Examples of such records are the Norwegian Patient Registry, the Medical Birth Registry, the Criminal Proceedings Registry and the Immigration Database.
-Note that use of data from the pseudonymous health records (NorPD and IPLOS) will make the project subject to license from the Data Protection Authority.

-It is important to ensure that all exemptions that are given to named researchers, mention all the researchers that are to have access to data in the specific project.
+It is important to ensure that all exemptions that are given to named researchers mention each individual researcher that is to have access to data in the specific project.